Skip to Content

-The main reason tomahawk steak is so expensive is that it’s prepared from the ribeye (just like the similar Cowboy steak).
+The main reason tomahawk steak is so expensive is that the Tomahawk steak cut is prepared from the ribeye (just like the similar Cowboy steak).
 Bone-in ribeyes are large, hearty steaks cut from the forequarter rib section of the beef.

 Scheme of Beef cuts for steak and roast.
 Vector